wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-phase4.md

 - Table ST, for your storage accounts
 - Table A, for your availability sets

-Recall that you defined Table M in [Phase 2: Configure domain controllers](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase2) and Tables V, S, <!-- deleted by customization ST --><!-- keep by customization: begin --> A <!-- keep by customization: end -->, and <!-- deleted by customization A --><!-- keep by customization: begin --> C <!-- keep by customization: end --> in [Phase 1: Configure Azure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase1).
+Recall that you defined Table M in [Phase 2: Configure domain controllers](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase2) and Tables V, S, ST, and A in [Phase 1: Configure Azure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase1).

 When you have supplied all the proper values, run the resulting block at the Azure PowerShell command prompt.